 Safewards general health trial (2021 - 2022)

 Two general health services covering six wards took part in the trial.
-This report will be available in early 2023.

 Other research and publications

 A research project by the RMIT School of Design was completed in 2022 to identify best practice in implementing the Safewards model.